isc-projects/stork/doc/install.rst

 Upgrading
 ---------

+Due to the new security model introduced with TLS in Stork 0.15.0 release, upgrades from versions 0.14.0 and earlier require registering the agents from scratch.

-An upgrade procedure looks the same as installation procedure.
+Server upgrade procedure looks the same as the installation procedure.

 First, install the new packages on the server.
 Installation scripts in deb/RPM package will perform the required database and other migrations.

-The next step is agent upgrade.
-The steps are the same: download the agent installation script to the agent machine and invoke it.
-This time registration will be skipped as the machine is already registered.

 .. _installation_sources: